datnguyen1215/hsmjs/docs/getting-started.md

 - **Context**: Data that persists across states
 - **Actions**: Side effects that happen during transitions
 - **History**: Automatic state tracking and persistence for undo/restore functionality
+- **Visualization**: Generate diagrams to understand your state machine

 ## Your First Machine